Geographical Indications (Wine and Spirits) Registration Act 2006 review

 Release of a discussion paper

-In connection with our work to implement protection for EU GIs required under the EU-NZ FTA we have released a discussion paper reviewing the GIs Act.
-The purpose of the discussion paper is to obtain information from:
+In connection with our work to implement protection for EU GIs required under the EU-NZ FTA we released a discussion paper reviewing the GIs Act in November 2022.
+The purpose of the discussion paper was to obtain information from:

 - Treaty partners, who we know from prior engagement with the Ministry of Foreign Affairs and Trade, have an interest in exploring how GIs could provide protection for mātauranga Māori domestically and internationally